 3. 10 MinuteMail Temporary Email Service

 10 Minutemail is a popular disposable email service that allows you to create an email account that you can use to avoid exposing your real email account to spam.
 The service will as their name suggests keep your emails for ten minutes.
 However, you can extend the time limit for ten minutes continually but eventually; your emails will be deleted.
 10 Minutemail will not allow you to create a temporary account in your name.
 Also, you will not send anonymous emails with attachments.

 Nada is a user-friendly temporary email service generator that’s easy to use and allows you up to 10 mailboxes at the right sidebar.
 When you register for the service, you are given a temporary email that you will use when registering on untrusted sites.
 If the site sends spam, it will go to the temporary account instead of your main email account.
 With Nada, there is no signup or passwords, ‘and the emails stay for up to 7 days before they are deleted.

 5. AIR Temporary Email Address Generator

-If your looking to keep spam out of your mail box, keep your real email safe, then AirMail is your perfect disposable email address generator.
+If you’re looking to keep spam out of your mailbox, keep your real email safe, then AirMail is your perfect disposable email address generator.
 The temporary email generator strips hidden tracking code in HTML ensuring that the sender does not get user name or browser details.
-Activation is instant , and there is no user name or passwords needed.
+Activation is instant, and there is no user name or passwords needed.